lilleswing/watchparty/README.md

 ```

 ## TODO
+- [ ] Create groups.
+Only see other selections from the same group.
+    * Groups can also set points for each category
+    * Have default point-set
+- [ ] Create "events" so I don't have to wipe the DB for every new event
 - [ ] Create default sqlite data with 2014 Golden Globes.
     * Before the night has started
     * Middle of the night
     * After the night has ended
-- [ ] Use templates for HTML files instead of copy-pasta
-    * Considering switching to backbone + resty json
-- [ ] Fix headers showing up under the tab-header
+- [ ] JSON rest webservice
-- [ ] Create groups.
-Only see other selections from the same group.
+- [ ] Front end in backbone.js
-    * Groups can also set points for each category
-    * Have default point-set
 - [ ] See who selected which nominee to win each category.
     * With category announced
     * With category unannounced